 “Once it was live we noticed a significant improvement in signal straight away,” Wells said.
 “We tested everything to make sure we could get signal all around, and we did.”

-For more information on how WilsonPro amplifiers can provide a cost-effective solution for improving cell signal within school buildings or other large spaces, contact WilsonPro today.
+For more information on how WilsonPro in-building cellular repeaters can provide a cost-effective solution for improving cell signal within school buildings or other large spaces, contact WilsonPro today.